 The Woodford County Care Calls is a program which will mirror the Telephone Comfort Care program at A Caring Place.
 Volunteers will be assigned to an individual where they will reach out to those who sign up for a phone call and bring a little sunshine to their day!

 If you would like to receive more information please complete our WCL&I Volunteer Interest Form below.

-The health department coordinates the MRC/CERT for the County.
-Call Sarah at the health department for information (859-873-4541).
+The health department coordinates the MRC team for Woodford County.
+Call the health department for information (859-873-4541).
 If you would like to register as a potential volunteer please click on the area below.
-Sarah will contact you.
 Volunteers with medical and non-medical backgrounds are needed.
-The KHELPS database below is managed by the KY Department for Public Health.
-KHELPS provides the health department with a quick way to reach volunteers when they are needed.

 The health department is is looking for individuals interested in assisting at a shelter the next time one is needed.
 A shelter may be opened in response to a severe weather event.
 Shelters have been opened after snow and ice storms in the past and remained open for up to seven (7) days.
 Volunteers will receive training.
 When a shelter is opened you will be contacted to see if you are available to help.
 Resgistering as a volunteer does not mean you have be be available.
 It adds to the list of individuals that can be contacted in time of need.

 Please contact Barrett Schoeck if interested at 859-753-8119.